molbio-dresden/flexidot/code/README.md

 ## Version 1.01

 * minor bugfixing
-* change handling of -a parameter to increase intuitive usage of FlexiDot
+* change handling of `-a` parameter to enhance intuitive FlexiDot usage